Skill level

 Know number and count forward to 5

-Count to know a number of objects (up to 5)
+Count to find the number of objects (up to 5)

 Subitize up to 3

-Compare up to 5 objects (understand concept of more and less)
+Compare up to 5 objects (understand concepts of more and less)

 Find one more or less for a number using objects